Replace Your Tooth With Confidence

 If you lose one or more teeth due to periodontal disease, or another cause, there is hope.
 Dental implants are changing the way people live!
 They are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.

 What are Dental Implants?

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 The implants themselves are tiny titanium posts that are surgically placed into the jaw bone where teeth are missing.
 These metal anchors act as tooth root substitutes.

 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 Small posts that protrude through the gums are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.
 Dental Implants also help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.

 Are Dental Implants Right for Me?

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, Dr. Abbey will address your specific needs and considerations.
+During these consultation visits, Dr. Abbey and Dr. Semidey will address your specific needs and considerations.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental Implant Cost